 This version of the Canadian Accessibility and Remoteness Index (CARI+) measures access to public high schools in Canada via travel time and distance.

-This measure was calculated using the general methodology for CARI+, as described in the overall methodology publication (link).
-This was adapted to calculate accessibility to secondary schools in Canada.
-It was achieved by measuring from population-weighted DA centroids to the closest secondary school as the service centre location.
+This CARI+ index measure was calculated using the general methodology for CARI+, as described in Canadian Geographies / Géographies canadiennes.
+This methodology was adapted to calculate accessibility to secondary schools in Canada.
+It was achieved by measuring from population-weighted Dissemination Area (DA) centroids to secondary schools as service centre locations.

 Lists of secondary schools were obtained from provincial ministry of education websites and locations were validated using a custom ArcGIS Survey123 tool.